sprinthubmobile/content-style-guide/readme.md

-# Welcome to the Mailchimp Content Style Guide
+# Welcome to the Sprinthub Content Style Guide

 This style guide is primarily for Sprinthub employees, but we hope it’s helpful to other organizations as well.